TikoTs/REST_API_product_model/README.md

-This is Django REST Framework Product App.
+This is a Django REST Framework Product App.
 This repository houses a Django application designed to streamline product-category management using the Django Rest Framework.

 ## Usage